 - 1.1 Keep the area of earthworks small.
 Stage earthworks and expose only as much ground is needed at any one time. - 1.2 Keep as much grass or natural vegetation as possible around the sides and bottom of a site.
-Do not mow or park machines or vehicles on this during the project. - 1.3 Divert runoff around the bare areas of the site using diversion bunds / channels, or contour drains.
-Details on these each of these measures can be found in the section of runoff control below.
+Do not mow or park machines or vehicles on this during the project.

 - 1.4 Install a stabilised entranceway (gravel/wooden planks etc) prior to commencing work to reduce dirt tracking onto the road. - 1.5 Retain sediment on the site.
 Use earth bunds, silt ponds, silt fences or haybales and install them as close to bare areas as practicable.
-Details on each of these measures can be found in the section on sediment control below. - 1.6 Take extra care near watercourses. - 1.7 Retain and maintain the control measures until all bare areas on the site have been protected against erosion (by concrete pad, gravel, seal, grass, vegetation etc).
-Cover bare areas as quickly as possible. - 1.8 At the building stage, install spouting, downpipes and temporary pipes as soon as the roof is on to convey roof water away from bare areas and to an erosion proof outfall.
+Details on each of these measures can be found in the section on sediment control below. - 1.6 Take extra care near watercourses. - 1.7 Cover any soil stockpiles or stabilise with mulch or vegetation. - 1.8 Ensure that earthworks equipment is only washed in areas of the site which have appropriate sediment controls.
+Similarly do not leave muddy equipment standing on areas of the site which do not have appropriate sediment controls. - 1.79 Retain and maintain the control measures until all bare areas on the site have been protected against erosion (by concrete pad, gravel, seal, grass, vegetation etc).
+Cover bare areas as quickly as possible. - 1.810 At the building stage, install spouting, downpipes and temporary pipes as soon as the roof is on to convey roof water away from bare areas and to an erosion proof outfall.